Oil Rubbed Bronze spray paint…oh how I love thee.

 Shiny, really gold brass.
 But very inexpensive.

-So I purchased them and sprayed them with ORB.
+So I purchased these and sprayed them with Oil Rubbed Bronze.

 I did add a touch of that same gold paint, very lightly, to give them some “antique-ness” after spraying.

 You can just see it in the picture below around the edges of the handle.